 - PT 2 is the corner of Washington and Charles.
 The Times San Meteo had a picture of damage to a home here.
 Chiyo Winters also mentions damage to a home here.
 “One house in the northeast corner of Charles and Washington had two of its walls blown out.
 You could see into their bedroom, living room, and dining room.
 All the corrugated pieces of iron were wrapped around the orchard trees.”

 - The area highlighted in red is the approximate location of the Westinghouse Electric Corporation.
 Extensive damage occurred here based on newspaper reports and was mentioned in CDNS report.
-I found the location based on this plant history document found here.
+We found the location based on this plant history document found here.

 - This is just a small sampling of some of the damage points.

-From the entry by Thomas Grazulis in Significant Tornadoes on this event: Beginning time was 0817, there were 30 injuries and no fatalities, the width was 200 yards, the path length was 3 miles and the rating was F2.
+From the entry by Thomas Grazulis in Significant Tornadoes on this event: Beginning time was 0817, there were 30 injuries and no fatalities, the width was 200 yards, the path length was three miles and the rating was F2.

 “Moved NE, with touchdowns in the Los Gatos residential area and Sunnyvale.
 Businesses and the railroad depot were destroyed on the edge of Sunnyvale, and a home was shifted.
 About 150 homes were damaged in Sunnyvale, with 24 of them either unroofed or torn from their foundations.”